 Afterwards, for a couple decades, the only words written by me were ones on cheques, grocery lists, correspondence to friends, odious business letters, etc.

 Finally and thankfully, I discovered JAFF (Jane Austen Fan Fiction).
 After devouring other writers' stories, there came an aha moment, and I cried, "Wait a minute!
-I can do that."
+Maybe I can do that."
 So I did.